tompazourek/RazorHtmlMinifier.Mvc5/README.md

 Resolving IntelliSense issues
 -----------------------------

 When you change the Razor factory, you might experience IntelliSense issues in Visual Studio.

-I've investigated this it looks like VS actually needs to have the assembly in GAC for IntelliSense to work.
+I've investigated this and it looks like **VS actually needs to have the assembly in GAC for IntelliSense to work**.
 Luckily, now when the latest version of the library is strong-named, it's possible to add it to GAC.
 Adding the assembly to GAC shouldn't have any side-effects, but it will need to be added on every developer machine that wants to use see the IntelliSense in Razor files completely (without the squiggly undelines), which can be a hassle.

 If you want to add the assembly to GAC, you'll need to do the following:

 - Open `Developer Command Prompt for VS 2017` (you'll find it in Start menu) **as an Administrator**.
-- Navigate to the folder of the NuGet package: `cd "C:\PATH_TO_YOUR_SOLUTION\packages\RazorHtmlMinifier.Mvc5.1.2.0\lib\net45"`
+- Navigate to the folder of the NuGet package: `cd "C:\PATH_TO_YOUR_SOLUTION\packages\RazorHtmlMinifier.Mvc.5.1.2.0\lib\net45"`
 - Install it to GAC: `gacutil /i RazorHtmlMinifier.Mvc5.dll` (it should respond `Assembly successfully added to the cache`)
 - Restart VS 2017 (and maybe also clear any ReSharper caches if you're using that)

-Then it should start working.
+**Then it should start working.**

 There are also other alternative solutions: